0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 ## Disclaimer
 ***
 Pathbyter is intended for educational purposes or for approved red team exercises only.
-The author does not take any responsibility for the misuse of this softwar, and does not approve of the redistribution of this software for anything besides educational and/or legitimate professional reasons. **Do not use Pathbyter on a box you don't have permission to run it on.** Do give me a star if you like the code!
+The author does not take any responsibility for the misuse of this softwar, and does not approve of the redistribution of this software for anything besides educational and/or legitimate professional reasons. **Do not use Pathbyter on a box you have not been given express permission to run it on.** Do give me a star if you like the code!

 ## Requirements
 ***